akashverma1172/businessCardDemo/README.md

 # businessCardDemo
-Demo website for business cards.
+A simple demonstration website for business cards.